South African Tour 2006.

 We stayed at the Southern Sun in Strand Street.
-Thats the view of table mountain from our bed.
+Fantastic view of table mountain from our bed.
 Talk about scenic sex!!

 Oh and as we were about to leave, the Oz cricket team were about to arrive, fresh from their beating in the first one dayer.
 Don't you just love it when a holiday finishes on a high note!!
-This is the jazz band to greet them posing with Rita, a nice Belgian lady we lent them for the picture!
+There was a jazz band to greet who posed with Rita, a nice Belgian lady we lent them for the picture!

 Finally, our thanks to our excellent long suffering tour guide Shirley, who coped with Jurgs Afrikaans, three other languages, the French lady and stayed smiling!